ftrackhq/ftrack-python/doc/review_sessions.rst

     project_review_sessions = project['review_sessions']

-To create a new review session on a specific project use the :meth:`Session.create`.
+To create a new review session on a specific project use :meth:`Session.create`.

 .. code-block:: python